The State of SEO for Content Creators in 2019

 To understand search engine optimization, you have to know about search engines.

-A search engine is a program that crawls the internet, indexing websites into a massive database that can be searched by typing keywords or phrases into a search bar.
+A search engine is a program that crawls the internet and indexes websites into a massive database that can be searched by typing keywords or phrases into a search bar.
 Search engines provide a way to find a website without knowing its URL.
 They also provide a simple way to find information about a given topic or quickly get the answer to a question.

 Google is far and away the biggest search engine on the web today.